Prosciutto-Wrapped Grilled Asparagus

 Growing up, my brothers said I was a “picky eater”.
 Fresh sliced tomatoes, asparagus, and eggs that weren’t scrambled were not palatable to me.
 I pretty much ate everything else.
 Apparently though, it was enough to earn me the title.
 I have, over the years, developed a love for fresh sliced tomatoes, but have yet to conquer the runny egg.

 About 20 years ago, my husband and I stayed at a bed and breakfast in Maine.
 Our first morning breakfast featured a corn and asparagus frittata.
 I heard “asparagus” and was instantly disappointed.
 I didn’t want to be rude.
 The dish did look really appetizing.
 The least I could do was take one bite.

 Turns out, I just didn’t like asparagus prepared in the same way my family liked it.
 My mom would make it creamed and she couldn’t make enough of it to satisfy my dad and brothers.
 I didn’t like the softer texture.
 Trying it prepared in a different way, I discovered I really did like it.
 Each spring I now look forward to fresh asparagus.
 Steamed … roasted … grilled … pickled for my Bloody Mary …

 But I digress.

-You know what else is good for a brunch buffet?
+You know what else is good for brunch?
 Pineapple.
 That’s one thing my oldest brother never liked and will not eat to this day.
 Funny … he never was called “picky”! 😉